fjcolmenartic/carMaintenanceMocked/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Json server (local)

+Run `npx json-server watch server/db.json` to start a fake local server based on a json file that provides an endpoint for each group.

+## Json server (local) & authentication

+Run `npx json-server server/db.json -m ./node_modules/json-server-auth` to start a fake local server based on a json file that provides endpoints for each group and endpoints to authenticate users.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.